Sazan: Medieval period

-Before the establishment of Ottoman control, Sazan Island was an important maritime and religious site in the southern Adriatic.
+Before the establishment of Ottoman control, Sazan Island was an important maritime and religious site in the southern Adriatic Sea.
 The island hosted a Marian shrine, recorded in Italian sources as S. Maria della Suazi, and later identified with the Greek Orthodox chapel dedicated to the Virgin Mary.
 By the late 15th century, a second chapel dedicated to Saint Nicholas is also recorded on the island.
 These religious sites were part of a broader network of coastal shrines devoted to Mary and St Nicholas, including S. Maria de Casopoli in Corfu, and S. Maria de le Scanfarie in the Strofades Islands, reflecting the island's role as both a spiritual sanctuary and a navigational landmark.
-Sazan was located along a perilous stretch of the Adriatic, where sailors faced dangerous currents, storms, and the risk of shipwreck, and its bays provided a sheltered anchorage.
+Sazan was located along a perilous stretch of the Adriatic Sea, where sailors faced dangerous currents, storms, and the risk of shipwreck, and its bays provided a sheltered anchorage.
 Monastic buildings on the island contributed to its reputation for holiness.
-Marian and St Nicholas shrines were frequently paired along Adriatic maritime routes, reflecting their role in providing protection to seafarers.
+Marian and St Nicholas shrines were frequently paired along Adriatic maritime routes, reflecting their role in protecting seafarers.
 Pilgrimage itineraries and liturgical sources, such as the Sante Parole, mention Sazan Island and indicate its importance as a religious site for travelers during the Late Middle Ages.

-By the late 15th century, Sazan had become an important Ottoman naval base in the Adriatic.
+By the late 15th century, Sazan had become an important Ottoman naval base in the Adriatic Sea.
 A contemporary travel account by Arnold von Harff in 1497 described Sazan as a very fine harbour where the Ottomans regularly stationed ships.
-The island contained two small Greek Orthodox chapels, one dedicated to the Virgin Mary and the other to Saint Nicholas, and was also used by the Sultan to graze valuable horses.
-The Ottoman forces launched their 1480 expedition across the Adriatic to Apulia and Calabria from Sazan, leading to the capture of Otranto.
+The island contained two small Greek Orthodox chapels, one dedicated to the Virgin Mary and the other to Saint Nicholas.
+It was also used by the Sultan to graze valuable horses.
+The Ottoman forces launched their 1480 expedition across the Adriatic Sea to Apulia and Calabria from Sazan, leading to the capture of Otranto.

 In the early 16th century, the Ottoman admiral and cartographer Piri Reis, in his book Kitab-ı Bahriye, completed in 1521, described Sazan as a navigational landmark.
 He noted the presence of drinking water and a landing place on the eastern side of the island, as well as the ruins of a church; possibly the remains of the chapels mentioned by Arnold von Harff a few decades earlier.
 Piri Reis also advised anchoring in ten fathoms of water to avoid the rocky seabed, and warned of a submerged reef nearby.

-By 1696 it fell back into Venetian suzerainty.
+By 1696, it had fallen back under Venetian suzerainty.